|"He was a very powerful animal. He probably stood about eight feet high..."

 The USGS Menlo Park collection

 The orphaned USGS Menlo Park collection is now housed at the UC Museum of Paleontology!
-We are in the process of adding USGS localities to the UCMP database (Oct 2013); please see status updates below.
+All of the USGS localities have been added to the UCMP database.
+All USGS Menlo Park locality ledgers have been scanned and are available to researchers.

 The collection is cataloged as locality lots and is stored biostratigraphically.
 The material from some localities has been sorted, and in some cases identified, taxonomically.
 However, as the specimens are not cataloged, these identifications are generally not searchable.